 Sub Selection_Example1() Range("A1:B5").Select Selection.Value = "Hello" End Sub

-In the above first, I have selected the range of cells from A1 to B5.
+First, we have selected the range of cells from A1 to B5.
 So, this line will select the cells.

-Once these cells are selected, we can refer to these cells by using the property “Selection” in excel VBA.
-So using the Selection property, we can insert the value of “Hello” to these cells.
+Once these cells are selected, we can refer to these cells by using the property “Selection” in Excel VBA.
+So, using the Selection property, we can insert the value of “Hello” to these cells.

-This is the general overview of the “Selection” property in VBA.
+It is the general overview of the “Selection” property in VBA.

 Example #2